fiftyonefifty/bedrock-server/README.md

 Run a bedrock server in a Docker container.

 ## Introduction
-This Docker image will download the Bedrock Server app and set it up, along with its dependencies.
+This Docker image will download the Bedrock Server app and set it up, along with its dependencies, and allow attaching to console via shell.

 ## Usage
 ### New installation
+1. This step is not needed if using bind mounts.
-1. Prepare the persistent volumes:
+   Prepare the persistent volumes:
     1. Create a volume for the configuration:<br/>
         `docker volume create --name "bedrock-config"`
     2. Create a volume for the worlds:<br/>
         `docker volume create --name "bedrock-worlds"`
 2. Create the Docker container:
+    Named volumes:
     ```bash
-    docker create --name=minecraft -it\
+    docker create --name=minecraft\
         -v "bedrock-config:/bedrock-server/config"\
         -v "bedrock-worlds:/bedrock-server/worlds"\
         -p 19132:19132/udp\
         --restart=unless-stopped\
-        roemer/bedrock-server
+        -it\
+        docker.home.ashkinaziy.net/prod/bedrock-server
     ```

+    Bind mounts:
+     ```bash
+    docker create --name=minecraft\
+        -v "/local/path/to/config:/bedrock-server/config"\
+        -v "/local/path/to/worlds:/bedrock-server/worlds"\
+        -p 19132:19132/udp\
+        --restart=unless-stopped\
+        -it\
+        docker.home.ashkinaziy.net/prod/bedrock-server
+    ```
 3. Prepare the config files
     1. Either start the server once and stop it
-    2. or copy the files from the original archives
+    2. or copy the files from the original archive
-3. Configure the default files in the `config` volume:
+4. Configure the default files in the `config` volume or bind mount directory:
     1. Configure the `server.properties` to your likings.
     2. Configure the `whitelist.json` in case you have set `white-list=true` in the above step.
 Note: The `xuid` is optional and will automatically be added as soon as a matching player connects.
 Here's an example of a `whitelist.json` file:
         ```json